A large, weathered, dead tree with twisted branches on a sandy beach with the ocean in the background.

 I also need to consider how to distribute rate reductions—so, for example, I have many people receiving rates on the very lowest end of the scale, I won’t be able to offer as many moderately-reduced rates.

-Full Bottle ($170): This is the rate that reflects the value of the service.
+• Full Bottle: This is the rate that reflects the value of the service, less a discount for self pay ($170 per session).
 If your personal financial experience most closely matches the full bottle below, this is your rate.

-Middle bottle (usually around $100): This is a partially reduced rate for those whose personal financial experience most closely matches the middle bottle below.
+• Middle bottle: This is a partially reduced rate for those whose personal financial experience most closely matches the middle bottle below.

-The lowest bottle (rate varies; let’s discuss): This is the lowest reduced rate, which is for you if you struggle to meet basic needs.
+• The lowest bottle: This is the lowest reduced rate, which is for you if you struggle to meet basic needs.
 At this time, all of my lowest-rate spots are full, but I will update my “Rates and Insurance” page if lowest-rate spots become available.

-If you have a reduced-rate spot, I will check in with you every six months to see if you are still in need of the same rate reduction.
+If you have a reduced-rate spot, I will check in with you twice a year to see if you are still in need of the same rate reduction.
 This will allow me to assess how many reduced-rate spots I can offer.